Higher order extension of L\"owner's theory: Operator $k$-tone functions

+The theory of operator/matrix monotone functions was initiated by the celebrated paper of L\"owner \cite{Lo}, which was soon followed by Kraus \cite{Kr} on operator/matrix convex functions.
+After further developments due to some authors (for instance, Bendat and Sherman \cite{BS} and Koranyi \cite{Kor}), in their seminal paper \cite{HP} Hansen and Pedersen established a modern treatment of operator monotone and convex functions.
+In \cite{Do,An,Bh} (also \cite{Hi}) are found comprehensive expositions on the subject matter.
 A remarkable feature of L\"owner's theory is that we have several characterizations of operator monotone and convex functions from several different points of view.
 The importance of complex analysis in studying operator monotone functions is well understood from their characterization in terms of analytic continuation as Pick functions.
 Integral representations for operator monotone and convex functions are essential ingredients of the theory from both theoretical and application sides.
-A typical example is the following representation of an operator monotone function $f$ on $(-1,1)$:

-where $\mu$ is a unique finite positive measure $\mu$ on $[-1,1]$ (see \cite{HP,Bh} for details).
 The notion of divided differences has played a vital role in the theory from its very beginning.
 In this connection, the operator/matrix-valued differential calculus, as represented by Daleckii and Krein's derivative formula \cite{DK}, is quite useful as is clearly mentioned in the survey paper \cite{Da}.
 Also, differential methods were adopted in \cite{An2,HT1,HT2} for some analysis of matrix convex functions.